ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

   2) Less invasive testing: For diseases like Alzheimer's spinal fluid analysis is often used despite its highly-invasive        nature.
 Fluorescence-based assays allow for the sensitive detection of biomarkers using more accessible blood samples.
   3) Real-time monitoring and imaging: Fluorescent probes can be used for real-time, high-resolution imaging in living           cells and tissues.
 This is crucial for exploring disease progression in cellular processes and the efficacy of drug         therapies.

-Aside from the fluorophore itself, there are five main components required for a spectrometer.
+Aside from the fluorophore itself, there are five main components required for a fluorometer.

   1) Light excitation source: This is the light source that emits light at a specific wavelength to excite the fluorochrome.
   2) Optical filters: Spectrometers require two filters.
 An excitation filter selects the specific wavelength from               the light source that will excite the sample, while an emission filter blocks the excitation light while allowing the       longer-wavelength fluorescence to pass through the detector.